raphamorim/rio/docs/docs/install/build-from-source.md

 Optionally you can also build and run the terminal with "cargo run".

-If all goes well, this should place a zip file with Rio application inside at <span class="keyword">release</span> (folder created in rio root path after the command execution).
+If all goes well, this should place a zip file with Rio application inside at `release` (folder created in rio root path after the command execution).